KooshaYeganeh/KYGnus-Guard-community/README.md

 # INFO

 This App is Linux Security Tool But it's nut Just Pure Antivirus.This app Have:
-1- Pure Antivirus for Detect Files Have potantional Malicious
-2- Search page for Search in Malicious Urls
+1- Pure Antivirus for Detect Files Have potantional Malicious  Files 2- Search page for Search in Malicious Urls
 3- check Permissions of system
 4- check configs